jjgecon/Porter_Serra_2019_replication/README.md

 ## Personal analysis

 To add value to the paper and the replication exercise, I will explore if there is a subsample male students who were encouraged by the role models.
-The analysis can be found in this [pdf(Comming Soon)]().
+The analysis can be found in this [pdf](https://jjgecon.github.io/assets/resources/Porter_Serra_rep_add_a.pdf).

+*If there is any problem or error in the repository please feel free to open an issue*